Lok Sabha elections: 5 key electoral battles to watch out for in fourth phase

 Kannauj had sent Socialist thinker Ram Manohar Lohia (in 1967) and SP founder Mulayam Singh Yadav (in 1999) to Parliament.
 The seat is currently held by former UP chief minister Akhilesh Yadav's wife, Dimple Yadav.
 Dimple lost her first political battle in Firozabad in 2009 against Congress' Raj Babbar, and scored her first win from Kannauj Lok Sabha seat when she won the 2012 by-election.
 She was elected unopposed in the by-poll held after her husband's resignation as Lok Sabha member when he became Chief Minister of Uttar Pradesh.
 She retained the seat in 2014 Lok Sabha election, but with a slender margin of 20,000 votes against BJP's Subrat Pathak.

-Eith support from the Bahujan Samaj Party (BSP) and the Rashtriya Lok Dal (RLD) and the Congress deciding not to field a candidate, Dimple should have an easy run, theoretically.
+With support from the BSP and the RLD and the Congress deciding not to field a candidate, Dimple should have an easy run, theoretically.
 Her rival Pathak rides on his personal popularity, besides the 'Modi factor' - which is evident in both the rural and urban segments.
 Afterall Kannauj is in Uttar Pradesh, where BJP stormed to power in 2017.